react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 const navigation = useNavigation<ProfileScreenNavigationProp>();
 ```

-This follows the same principle as the types described in [Type checking with TypeScript](typescript.md).

-Note that annotating `useNavigation` this way not type-safe since we can't guarantee that the type you provided matches the type of the navigator.
+Note that annotating `useNavigation` this way is not type-safe since we can't guarantee that the type you provided matches the type of the navigator.

 ## Nesting navigator using dynamic API